 Solving The Problems With Exchanging Data

-The most difficult problem to solve seems to be streamlining data across multiple players in a single transaction.
+The most difficult problem to solve is streamlining data across multiple players in a single transaction.
 Using a typical ocean import container from China to Los Angeles as an example, the players are numerous — from the Chinese supplier, the Chinese motor carrier, the Chinese freight forwarder, the steamship line, the American trucker, the American customs broker, the American trucker and the American buyer.
 All these players exchange data like a baton in a relay race.

 Each participant in the process contributes data to the string.
 The problem is collecting and reporting the data in a timely and streamlined manner.
 Blockchain is supposed to solve the equation, and it may well do so, but as of this writing, it’s still in its infancy.